DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

 First note, that if the TD error is zero than the priority value of the tuple enhance its probability of being picked will also be zero.
 Zero or very low TD error doesn't necessarily mean we have nothing more to learn from such a tuple, it might be the case that our estimate was close due to the limited samples we visited till that point.
-So to prevent such tuples from being starved for selection we can add a small constant e to every priority value.Another issue along similar lines is that greedily using these priority values may lead to a small subset of experiences being replayed over and over resulting in a overfitting to that subset.
+So to prevent such tuples from being starved for selection we can add a small constant e to every priority value.
+Another issue along similar lines is that greedily using these priority values may lead to a small subset of experiences being replayed over and over resulting in a overfitting to that subset.
 To avoid this, we reintroduce some elements of uniform random sampling.
 This adds another hyper parameter A which we use to redefine the sampling probability as priority *PI* to the power *A* divided by the sum of all priorities *Pk* each raised to the power *a*.